ShanWehttam/trayio_technical/README.md

 # trayio_technical

 ## SWAGLABS demo
-My weapon of choice for this task has been Cypress.
+My tool of choice for this task has been Cypress.
 I've also added the cucumber plugin to follow a process that respects user scenarios

 ## Installing the demo